johanna-schiele-ux/amygdala_pathways_ACE/README.md

 - input:
     - folder with one .csv file per metric containing hemisphere-averaged values for each bundle and covariates for each subject

-## 5) Dimensional Analysis: Robust regression to predict clinical scores from tract metrics
+## 5) Dimensional Analysis:
+## a) Robust regression to predict clinical scores from tract metrics
-- assessment of association between fiber metrics and exposure (CTQ), personality (PID5), and symptoms (PCL5)
+- assessment of association between tract metrics and exposure (CTQ), personality (PID5), and symptoms (PCL5)
 - conducts assumption checks and robust Huber regression
     - age included as covariate, FC values are residualized on brain volume
 - script _dimensional_analyses.py_ provided in _code_